Nothing Is Fixed: On Stress, Meaning, and the Work of Becoming

 The Myth of the Finished Life

-Learning to “love our suffering” is not romanticizing pain; it is accepting what is present rather than fighting what we wish were different.
+Learning to “love our suffering” doesn’t mean we enjoy pain.
+It means we accept what’s happening rather than fighting what we wish were different.

 Or, in simpler terms: